salva-dev/course-devops-with-docker-2024/3.09-multistage-backend/README.md

-# Exercise 3.08 multistage example-frontend
+# Exercise 3.09 multistage example-backend

 As the application is an executable, I have used alpine as a base for the second phase of the Dockerfile and a great size optimisation is achieved, more than 400Mb!!